 - Demoted to Dragon: Only in the Sunbow run of G.I.
 Joe: A Real American Hero, where Serpentor usurps him as leader of Cobra.
 The DiC continuation began with Cobra Commander taking control of Cobra back from Serpentor after being restored to his human(oid) form thanks to The Baroness and turning Serpentor into an iguana.

 - Depending on the Artist: Cobra Commander has two main looks—the full metal helmet with a featureless mirrored faceplate and a veil mask resembling an executioner's hood.
 Both were used in the comics and the cartoons, and there's no real rhyme or reason about why he changes it, except that the helmet may have some practicality in battle.

 - Hasbro themselves seemed to favor the hood- the original 1982 action figure and it's 1983 swivel-arm release had the helmet, 1984 released the figure with the hood.
 Hasbro did not release another helmeted version until 2003- in between then it was either the hood, battle armor or a gimmick uniform.
 Just to clarify this, the original figure is considered V1, while the second helmeted figure is V15, placing 13 figures in between them.

 - Larry Hama stated that the difference between the two was entirely dependent upon the situation.
 The hood was for ceremonial purposes, when meeting with troops or other members of the Cobra High Command.
 The helmet was for combat purposes.
 This wasn't carried over to the cartoon, where he switched out between the two looks, sometimes between scenes.

 - Diabolical Mastermind: Due to being a wanted terrorist leader for an world-wide organization, he uses whatever means in his disposal to achieve world domination.

 - Dirty Coward: Maybe not dirty, but he definitely had the coward part down in the cartoon.

 - Empty Shell: In G.I.
-Joe vs. The Transformers volume 3, the Commander takes over the body of Serpentor Prime, but it short-circuits when Hawk accesses the Autobot Matrix of Leadership and its knowledge is passed to him.
+Joe vs. the Transformers: The Art of War, the Commander takes over the body of Serpentor Prime, but it short-circuits when Hawk accesses the Autobot Matrix of Leadership and its knowledge is passed to him.
 The Commander's mind is trapped in a non-functioning robot body, while his human one is light-years away, in a catatonic state.